DishankSingh-29/QR-CODE-GENERATOR/README.md

 ## License
 This project is licensed under the MIT License.

-## Contact
+## Contribution
-For any issues or suggestions, feel free to open an issue or reach out at `dishanksingh36@gmail.com`.
+Contributions are welcome!
+Feel free to submit issues or pull requests.